grenn24/News-Aggregator-with-chrome-extension-/README.md

 ## Python Code
-Flask library is imported to create an application Requests library is imported to make HTTP requests to a news api server
+Flask library is imported to create an application
+<br> Requests library is imported to make HTTP requests to a news api server

 Two main routes defined: